 10. Apply self-regulation + respond to feedback.
 Willingness to listen, manage our emotions, and learn forward.

 11. Pay attention to the edges.
-Use all available space, listen to and uplift the marginalized.
+Use all available space, listen to, believe, and uplift the marginalized.

 12. Respond creatively to change.
 Adapt, flex, and ask yourself, what's the 3rd, 4th, or 5th option?